curl/everything-curl/usingcurl/returns.md

   constraints.
 This error can happen for many protocols.

  26. Read error.
 Various reading problems.
 The inverse to exit status 23.
-When curl sends data to a server, it reads data chunk by chunk from a local file or stdin or similar, and if that reading fails in some way this is the exit status curl will return.
+When curl sends data to a server, it reads data chunk by chunk from a local file or stdin or similar, and if that reading fails in some way this is the exit status curl returns.

  27. Out of memory.
 A memory allocation request failed. curl needed to allocate more memory than what the system was willing to give it and curl